Trusted WordPress tutorials, when you need them most.

 Since every theme has different widget areas, your widgets may unexpectedly move or disappear from your site if you switch themes.

-That’s why it’s important to make a note of what widgets you’re using in your WordPress sidebars and any other widget areas of your website before you change themes.
-Then you can easily replicate them after switching.
+That’s why it’s important to note what widgets you’re using in your WordPress sidebars and any other widget areas of your website before you change themes.
+Then, you can easily replicate them after switching.

 If you’ve added any custom code or shortcodes, then make sure to copy this code and save it somewhere safe so that you can use it with your new theme.